This is a site-wide search.

 Our aim is to offer opportunities for aspiring architects and museum professionals of the future to gain valuable experience and learn from our talented group of instructors and facilitators.
 In addition to our core programme, we also regularly work in partnership with other organisations for one-off special projects.

 The Youth Panel is a group of young people aged 15–24 who help the Museum shape the activities, events and opportunities we offer young people.
-Meeting roughly once a month, joining the Youth Panel provides a great opportunity to develop real skills that will be invaluable in a future career, whilst also meeting other young people, having fun and developing new skills and interests.
+Meeting roughly once a fortnight, joining the Youth Panel provides a great opportunity to develop real skills that will be invaluable in a future career, whilst also meeting other young people, having fun and developing new skills and interests.

 “You really get to know every side of what goes on here and the inner workings of the museum as well as the many possible routes into working at a museum.”